creoapp/documentation/docs/technotes/http-to-database.md

 ]
 ```

-In our example we setup an HTTPRequest and we can verify that data exists and it is in the format we expects.
+In our example we setup an HTTPRequest and we can verify that data exists and it is in the format we expect.

 ![HTTP2Database](../images/technotes/http2database-1.png)